Bankruptcy in Scotland

 The disadvantages of bankruptcy include:

-- cooperation - you must cooperate with your trustee.
-If you don't, the end of your bankruptcy may be delayed, you may have to do training in financial education and you may have restrictions placed on you after the end of your bankruptcy (called a bankruptcy restriction order)
+you must cooperate with your trustee - if you do not cooperate, the end of your bankruptcy may be delayed, you may have to do training in financial education and you may have restrictions placed on you after the end of your bankruptcy (called a bankruptcy restriction order)

 Other things to consider about bankruptcy